chukwuk/chukwuk.github.io/_blogs/Identification_of_threads_in_a_warp/index.md

 ## Conclusion

-In this blog, Microbenchmarking was used to show that threads are grouped in warp, based on consecutive threadId of the threads.
+This blog used microbenchmarking to show that threads are grouped in CUDA warp, based on consecutive threadId of the threads.
+The code for the ID, 2D and 3D block is available on my [Github repo](https://github.com/chukwuk/Identification_of_threads_in_a_Warp).

 ## References